glenn-sorrentino/gatekeepers.lol/.github/ISSUE_TEMPLATE/new-story.md

 ---
-name: New Poem
+name: New Story
-about: Submit a poem about gatekeepers
+about: " Submit a story about gatekeepers "
 title: ''
 labels: ''
 assignees: ''